danarnold/redmine-tomorrow-dark/README.md

 1.0.1 - Updated background color on html for short pages.
 1.0.2 - Added flash notice color.
 1.0.3 - Added code for pre.
+1.1 - Fixed issue with previews and tags plugin I use.
 ```